Alexdiaz711/Predicting-States-Electricity-from-Renewable-Sources/README.md

 After tranforming the data to a percentage of the state's total electricity generated, an SQL database was created in a PostgreSQL server running in a Docker container.
 The SQL database was populated with the data awaiting future retrieval.

-The script which executes all of the data processing, creates the SQL databse, and populates the SQL databse can be found at '/src/Jdatabase.py' in this repository.
+The script which executes all of the data processing, creates the SQL databse, and populates the SQL database can be found at '/src/database.py' in this repository.

 ##